Puxtril/Warframe-Exporter/README.md

 1. Register the class inside `EnumMapExtractor.h`.
 1. Add documentation below and at the beginning of this README.

-## Adding a new 3D model format
+## Adding a new 3D Model format

-1. Add the new enumeration value inside `model/ModelReader.h`
+1. Add the new enum value to `WarframeExporter::Model::ModelType` (inside `model/ModelReader.h`)
+1. Add the enum value to `WarframeExporter::Model::ModelExtractor::getEnumMapKeys()` (inside `model/ModelExtractor.h`)
-1. Add a new reader class inside `model/types`.
-You should copy an existing class - the formats will likely be very similar.
+1. Add a new reader class in the directory `model/types`.
+You should copy an existing class - the new format will likely be very similar to a previous one.
-1. Register the class inside `model/ModelEnumMap.h`.
+1. Register the class to `WarframeExporter::Model::g_enumMapModel` (inside `model/ModelEnumMap.h`)

 ## Adding a new Texture Format

-### Common header format

-Add the new enumeration value inside `texture/TextureExtractor.h`
+1. Add the new enum value to `WarframeExporter::Texture::TextureType` (inside `texture/TextureExtractor.h`)

-### Texture header format (compression format)
+1. Add the enum value to `WarframeExporter::Texture::TextureExtractor::getEnumMapKeys()` (inside `texture/TextureExtractor.h`)

+## Adding a new Texture Compression Format
+This is very unlikely to occur.
+They recently started using BC6 and BC7, so there's no more compression formats they could use.
+Unless they add another uncompressed format.

-1. Add the new enumeration value inside `texture/TextureInfo.h`
+1. Add the new enum value to `WarframeExporter::Texture::TextureCompression` (inside `texture/TextureInfo.h`)
 1. Add a new class inside `texture/TextureInfos.h`.
-1. Register the new class inside `texture/TextureEnumMap.h`
+1. Register the new class to `WarframeExporter::Texture::g_enumMapTexture` (inside `texture/TextureEnumMap.h`)

+## Adding a new Material format

+1. Add the new enum value to `WarframeExporter::Material::MaterialType` (inside `material/MaterialExtractor.h`)
+1. Add the enum value to `WarframeExporter::Material::MaterialExtractor::getEnumMapKeys()` (inside `material/MaterialExtractor.h`)